ravichandola/Avengers/docs/README.md

 2. [Fixtures & `IDriver`](./common/fixtures-and-idriver.md)
 3. [Architecture overview](./architecture/overview.md) — at least sections 1–5 and your platform’s §13
 4. Your platform hub: [Browser](./browser/README.md), [Desktop](./desktop/README.md), [Mobile](./mobile/README.md), or [API](./api/README.md)
-5. [Auth & checkpoints](./common/auth-and-checkpoints.md) when you need sessions or resume
+5. [Using checkpoints in tests](./common/checkpoints-in-tests.md) for save-and-resume basics, then [Auth & checkpoints](./common/auth-and-checkpoints.md) for sessions and advanced resume options
 6. [Eval](./common/eval-framework.md) / [LLM providers](./common/llm-providers.md) when you use judges or vision-related config

 ---